redpesk-core/afb-app-manager/docs/overview.md

 ![Security_model_history][Security_model_history]

-We took the decision to use these security layers that provides the basis of the Tizen security, the security framework.
+We took the decision to use these security layers that provide the basis of the Tizen security, the security framework.

-For the components of the application framework, built top of the security framework, instead of pulling the huge set of packages from Tizen, we decided to refit it by developping a tiny set of components that would implement the same behaviour but without all the dependencies and with minor architectural improvements for AGL.
+For the components of the application framework, built top of the security framework, instead of pulling the huge set of packages from Tizen, we decided to refit it by developing a tiny set of components that would implement the same behaviour but without all the dependencies and with minor architectural improvements for AGL.